zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 One could argue that it's ungrateful nonsense to complain about influence someone obtains via administering a website that they created.
 The LessWrong 2.0 team led by Habryka built and maintained the current version of the website (albeit seeded with the database of posts and comments from its predecessor), and it was a lot of hard work at great personal expense: of course they're going to run it as they see fit.
 This "our website, our rules" view may have merit, but it's important to notice that it's a _different_ view than the "inherited [...] a really important cultural institution" view.
 This section is only arguing that the Achmiz ban is unjustified with respect to the cultural institution view, which may not hold—but if it doesn't, it would be dishonest to [motte-and-bailey](https://slatestarcodex.com/2014/11/03/all-in-all-another-brick-in-the-motte/) between the two views, claiming when convenient that LW 2.0 is the fulfillment of Salamon's call for a single locus of discussion for the rationalist community, but insisting when challenged that it's just Habryka's personally curated forum, one of many in the diaspora.

 In an [insightful post about the perils of delegation](https://www.lesswrong.com/posts/rSCxviHtiWrG5pudv/do-not-hand-off-what-you-cannot-pick-up), Habryka warns that when you delegate work to someone, that puts them in "a position of leverage over you and the rest of the organization."
 In retrospect, this would appear to be the devil's bargain the community made when [it voted to hand the _lesswrong.com_ domain name to the LessWrong 2.0 reboot](https://www.lesswrong.com/posts/Nws6ivJigxLm3gGEY/leaving-beta-voting-on-moving-to-lesswrong-com).
-We got a shiny new website as a single locus of discussion—at the cost of the website maintainers seeking to usurp cultural authority [on the basis of database creds rather than persuasive writing](https://www.lesswrong.com/posts/adk5xv5Q4hjvpEhhh/meta-new-moderation-tools-and-moderation-guidelines?commentId=oP6SFheYka5jnabNz).
+We got a shiny new website as a single locus of discussion—at the cost of the website maintainers usurping cultural authority [on the basis of database creds rather than persuasive writing](https://www.lesswrong.com/posts/adk5xv5Q4hjvpEhhh/meta-new-moderation-tools-and-moderation-guidelines?commentId=oP6SFheYka5jnabNz).
 Was the trade worth it, or would it have better to accept the diaspora as a _fait accompli_ and convert _lesswrong.com_ into a static archive?
 Given that I'm still here, I can't say with a straight face that it would have been better for LW 2.0 never to have existed.
 What I can say is that [policy debates should not appear one-sided](https://www.readthesequences.com/Policy-Debates-Should-Not-Appear-One-Sided).

 ## Effort Ratios Are Logically Irrelevant